olebole/irafdoc/doc/quadred.guide.rst

   <dt><b><i>scancor</i> - Convert flat field image to scan correction?</b></dt>
   <!-- Sec='2.
 Getting Started' Level=0 Label='' Line='\fIscancor\fR - Convert flat field image to scan correction?' -->
   <dd>If the instrument is operated in a scan mode then a correction to the
   flat field may be required.
-There are two types of scan modes, <tt>"shortscan"</tt>
+There are two types of scan modes, <span style="font-family: monospace;">"shortscan"</span>
-  and <tt>"longscan"</tt>.
+  and <span style="font-family: monospace;">"longscan"</span>.
 In longscan mode flat field images will be averaged to one dimension and the readout axis must be specified.
 Shortscan mode is a little more complicated.
 The scan correction is used if the flat field images are not observed in scan mode.
 The number of scan lines